Kopamed/Raven-bPLUS/README.md

 ## Known bugs
  - Discord RPC don't work on DARWIN (Mac OS)
+ - Basically 100 other bugs which are minor but are also getting fixed.

 ## Improved Modules
- - Autoclicker: Seperate righclick min and max cps sliders, allow eat, allow bow, different click modes (Legit and Raven), no sword rightclick, blocks only.
- - Bridge Assist: Helps you aim and click during godbridging, moonwalking, ninja bridging and breezily.
- - SafeWalk: Sneak while jumping and on hold settings.
- - ChatLogger: Logs chat.
- - Config Manager.
- - Much More!
+Too much to list.
+But I am also very good at creating bugs... *cough cough* I mean features

-#### Readme last updated on 01/08/2021.
+#### Readme last updated on 16/01/2022.
 Bug and update info and other stuff may be out of date.

 [![Stargazers over time](https://starchart.cc/Kopamed/Raven-bPLUS.svg)](https://starchart.cc/Kopamed/Raven-bPLUS)